DerekTurtleRoe/ares/docs/guides/import.md

 Before it can load a game,
-higan requires that all the game's data be stored correctly in the [Game Library].
+ares requires that all the game's data be stored correctly in the [Game Library].
 For [regular games](#regular-games)
 this is simple,